 In theory, yes, but in practice, it’s not so easy.

 Many relationships have one partner who is a ‘fixer’ – ‘fixers’ are people who get into relationships thinking (consciously/sub-consciously) that they will be able to ‘fix’ or change their partner.

-In my experience in working with couples in marriage counseling is that it is not possible to change someone – each person needs to a) want to change and b) work on themselves to make the change.
+In my experience in working not only with couples, but with people in general, is that it is not possible to change someone – each person needs to a) want to change and b) work on themselves to make the change.

-So, if this sounds familiar to you and you think that you may be a ‘fixer’ yourself, here is relationship advice for you to stop your fixing ways:
+So, if this sounds familiar to you and you think that you may be a ‘fixer’ yourself, here are some tips for you to stop your fixing ways:

-If your need to fix goes deeper than this and stems from a childhood issue, or past experience, this may require a little more work and perhaps some individual counseling.
+If your need to fix goes deeper than this and stems from a childhood issue, or past experience, this may require a little more work and perhaps some individual psychotherapy.

 To find out more about my services click here: Couples Counseling